ResurgentDev/aussie-nlp-toolkit/README.md

 ## Pipeline Overview

-The Aussie NLP Toolkit processes data through distinct stages, providing flexibility and modularity for different tasks.
-Each stage is handled by specialized modules, ensuring a scalable and maintainable workflow.
+The Aussie NLP Toolkit processes data through distinct stages, ensuring flexibility, modularity, and scalability.
+Each stage consists of sub-pipelines managed by dispatchers and specialized modules.

+### Stages in the Pipeline
 1. **Data Loading**
-   Extracts raw data from input files using loader modules (e.g., HTML, JSON, CSV).
-Outputs raw data as temporary files in `data/loaded/`.
+   - Extracts raw data from `data/raw/`, routes files to the appropriate loader modules.
+   - Outputs temporary files into `data/loaded/`.

 2. **Cleaning**
-   Refines raw data to ensure consistency and quality.
-Cleaning modules handle tasks such as deduplication, noise removal, and normalization.
-Outputs cleaned data into `data/cleaned/`.
+   - Refines loaded data by removing noise, normalizing formats, deduplicating, and filtering content.
+   - Outputs cleaned files into `data/cleaned/`.

-3. **Tokenization**
+3. **Tokenisation**
-   Processes cleaned text into smaller units, such as sentences or words, for NLP tasks.
-Outputs tokenized data into `data/processed/`.
+   - Converts cleaned text into smaller, meaningful units (sentences, tokens, slang terms).
+   - Outputs tokenised files into `data/processed/`.

 4. **Validation**
-   Ensures input/output data meet expected formats and quality standards before passing to downstream workflows.
-Outputs validated data into `data/processed/`.
+   - Ensures data integrity and completeness for downstream use.
+   - Outputs validated files into `data/processed/`.

 5. **Data Generation**
-   Produces final datasets, reports, or predictions, stored in `data/generated/`.
+   - Produces final datasets in user-specified formats (e.g., JSON, CSV, SQLite).

-This modular approach allows users to run the entire pipeline or specific stages independently based on their needs.
+   - Outputs final files into `data/generated/`.

+---

+### Detailed Pipeline Documentation
+For a complete breakdown of each stage, including module details and file flow, refer to [pipeline.md](pipeline.md).

 ---

 ## Directory Structure
 The project is organized into a logical structure for clarity, modularity, and scalability:

 ```
 aussie_nlp_toolkit/